thiagoluis88git/tech1-app/README.md

     }
 ]
 ```

-The order can be followed by its ID:
+The order can also be followed by its ID:
 - Call the GET `http://localhost:3210/api/orders/{id}` to show a an Orders to be followed by Customer and Waiter

 ### 7 List orders to prepare